 Cook a beloved meal: Remember the lasagna your mum used to make when you were a kid?
 See if you can re-create her signature meal for her (at her instruction, of course).
 Make sure she writes the recipe down for you, too.

 Set the table outside: Weather permitting, set a table outside that's fit for the occasion.
 Get linens and a few flower-filled vases, and then gather everyone for an alfresco meal.
 It's even better if you can string up some lights.

 Do your own paint and sip: Buy a couple of small canvases, paint, and your mum's favourite bottle of wine to have a "paint and sip" night at home.
 Bonus points if you wear pajamas.

 Snuggle on the couch: A good mum is never going to refuse this, at any age.

 See an episode of her show: She'll probably be more than happy to watch what you want, but leave this decision up to her.
 It's a small act of kindness in our modern times.

-Play bartender: Wine is one thing, but when was the last time your mom made a cocktail for herself at home?
+Play bartender: Wine is one thing, but when was the last time your mum made a cocktail for herself at home?
 Take her order beforehand and bring over some supplies to make happy hour happen.

 Watch a classic rom-com: There are so many good romantic comedies to choose from, this could turn into a marathon.
-Try an old favorite like When Harry Met Sally… or opt for a newer classic like Miss Congeniality.
+Try an old favourite like When Harry Met Sally… or opt for a newer classic like Miss Congeniality.

 Book a spa: Just be sure to request separate massage rooms.